mlehotay/ier/IER/IER-meaning.md

 > **Intrinsic constraint becomes identity-defining over time.**

-This applies to pain, effort, love, fear, purpose, and narrative alike.
+Meaning does not add reference, truth, or semantic correspondence.
+It organizes continuation.

 ---

+## **6. Meaningful Attractors**

+Not all organizations of meaning are equally stable.

+Under IER, meaning tends to converge on **informational attractors**: stable patterns of constraint organization that allow continued coherence without collapse.

+Meaningful attractors persist because:

+* intrinsic constraint cannot be eliminated
+* resolution paths are limited
+* unstable organizations dissolve
+* stable ones recur

+This applies equally to:

+* emotions
+* values
+* goals
+* narratives
+* instincts

+Attractors are **dynamical**, not symbolic.

+---

-## **8. Canonical Narratives as Informational Attractors**
+## **7. Canonical Narratives as Informational Attractors**

-Certain story forms recur across cultures, species, and history.
+Certain narrative forms recur across cultures, species, and history.

 Under IER, these are not metaphysical archetypes.
-They are **informational attractors**.
+They are **organizational invariants**.

-Canonical narratives are:
+Canonical narratives encode:

-* stable informational patterns
-* that encode unavoidable tension
-* irreversible transition
-* identity-defining resolution

-They persist because:

-> **There are only limited stable ways for intrinsic constraint to organize meaning without collapse.**

-Narratives converge for the same reason dynamical systems converge on attractors.

----

-## **9. Narrative Form Mirrors Experiential Structure**

-Canonical narratives reliably encode the same invariants present in UEF dynamics:

 | Experiential Invariant | Narrative Expression         |
 | ---------------------- | ---------------------------- |